TheCandidStartup/TheCandidStartup.github.io/_drafts/nanite-graphics-pipeline.md

 #### Virtual Shadow Maps

+{% include candid-image.html src="/assets/images/nanite-2023/shadows.png" alt="Tiled Material Depth Buffer" attrib="SIGGRAPH 2021, [A Deep Dive into Nanite Virtualized Geometry](https://advances.realtimerendering.com/s2021/Karis_Nanite_SIGGRAPH_Advances_2021_final.pdf), slide 111" %}

 Nanite enables the use of incredibly detailed, complex geometry.
-That means that the lighting system needs to support high resolution shadow maps to capture all that detail to ensure accurate shadows.
+That means that the lighting system needs to support high resolution shadow maps to capture enough detail for accurate shadows.
 Unreal 5 supports virtual shadow [mipmaps](https://en.wikipedia.org/wiki/Mipmap) with up to 16k x 16k resolution.
 The shadow maps are virtualized and sparse.
-Each map is divided into 128 x 128 texel pages, so the highest level mipmap contains 128 x 128 pages.
+Each map is divided into pages of 128 x 128 texels, with the highest level mipmap containing 128 x 128 pages.

 Pages are allocated only where needed.
 Each frame, the G-Buffer is processed.
 The engine determines the lights affecting each pixel, projects the position into shadow map space, picks the mip level where 1 texel matches the size of 1 screen pixel and marks that page in that level as needed.
 Pages are cached so that the only regions of the shadow map that are updated each frame are those where objects are moving or where the change in camera position brings new areas into view.